-You can also visit www.studentloanrepayment.co.uk
+For more information on repaying, visit www.slc.co.uk/repayment

 5-Are there other sources of funding available?

 Your university or college

 You might be able to get a bursary, scholarship or other award from your university or college.
 Contact them or visit their website for more details.